gpadolina/DeepLearning-notes/DeepLearning/Mathematical Building Block.md

 When possiblle, the smaller tensor will be *broadcaster* to match the shape of the larger tensor.
 Broadcasting consists of two steps:
 * Axes (called *broadcast axes*) are added to the smaller tensor to match the ndim of the larger tensor.
 * The smaller tensor is repeated alongside these new axes to match the full shape of the larger tensor.
+#### Tensor dot
+The dot operation, also called a *tensor product* is the most common, most useful tensor operations.
+Contrary to element-wise operations, it combines entries in the input tensors.
+An element-wise product is done with the asterisk operator in Numpy, Keras, Theano, and Tensorflow.dot uses a different syntax in TensorFlow.